nebari-dev/nebari/docs/source/installation/login.md

 Keycloak is the name of the open source user management software that is automatically deployed within QHub.
 It is used to store the database of all users in your QHub site, and can provide connectivity to other services such GitHub/Auth0 single-sign on.

-If you ran `qhub init` to create your `qhub-config.yaml` configuration file in the [Usage](usage.md) step, you will have been provided with a
-"random password for Keycloak root user".
+If you ran `qhub init` to create your `qhub-config.yaml` configuration file in the [Usage](usage.md) step, you will have been provided with a `random password for Keycloak root user`.

 The password will also be visible in the `qhub-config.yaml` file under the security.keycloak.initial_root_password field.